nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 <div style="page-break-before:always">&nbsp;</div>
 <p></p>

+And remember, its not magic.
+It's Meal Companion!

 # Appendix
 Here you may find additional information that will assist you in your use of Meal Companion, including a video guide and detailed instructions on using terminals.